 Whether you enjoy sipping on a cold pint of lager, or indulging in a fruity cocktails, these establishments specialise in making the most of the Great British summer time.

 So, grab the sun cream, put on your best shades and get ready to catch some rays…

 Beer Gardens Liverpool

-The enchanting Kazimier Garden is still alive and kicking – so there’s no better way to celebrate the sun than with a trip to this amazing venue.
-Not only can you experience live music in the laid-back beer garden, but you can often enjoy summer barbecues, wood fires and can catch a cinema show on the mezzanine.
-You also won’t have to worry about the venue being overcrowded, because Kazimier Garden offers a strict one-in-one-out policy – so it maintains its chilled atmosphere at all times.
+The enchanting Kazimier Garden is still alive and kicking, so there’s no better way to celebrate the sun than with a trip to this amazing venue.
+Enjoy live music, summer barbecues, wood fires and special events at this enchanting hidden gem.

 Free State Kitchen